software-dev-sec-ops/py-sast-snyk/README.md

 1. git client side hooks serve as preventative control security gates
 2. Pre-requisite is Snyk account with a subscription
+3. `pre-push` git hook will execute `SAST` and `SCA` scans prior to pushing code to remote github repo

 ## Demo Project